 About the Author

 Daniel Nayeri was born in Iran and spent a couple of years as a refugee before immigrating to Oklahoma at age eight with his family.
 He is the publisher of Odd Dot, an imprint of Macmillan, making him one of the youngest publishers in the industry.
 He has served on the CBC diversity committee and the CBC panel committee.
+He lives in New York City.
+His autobiographical novel, Everything Sad Is Untrue (a true story) was the winner of the Michael L. Printz Award.

 "A modern epic." - KIRKUS REVIEWS ( starred review)